The sustainability of the CVA Group

 Integrated sustainability strategy

 The policies and actions we implement are expressed through our sustainability strategy, which is integrated into our Business Plan aimed at expanding and diversifying our renewable generation capacity.
-We aim to reach +1 GW of installed wind and solar capacity by 2029, with planned investments of €1.2 billion.
+We aim to reach +1 GW of installed wind and solar capacity by 2029, with over €1 billion in planned investments

 The Plan, integrated with ESG objectives, combines business development with environmental and social sustainability in order to create shared value for our stakeholders in the long term.